-This post on how to create a schedule with margin is an excerpt from the upcoming Your Best Year 2018: Productivity Workbook and Online Business Planner.
-Buckle your seat belts because, oh boy, here it comes.
+This post on how to create a schedule with margin is an excerpt from Your Best Year Final Draft: Productivity Workbook and Online Business Planner.
+Buckle your seat belts because, oh boy!
 This is the biggest, baddest Your Best Year yet.

 I wrote the book with lofty goals: I want you to find and embrace unlimited potential.
 I want you to accomplish whatever it is you set out to do for the betterment of your life and business.
 I want you to obliterate time-wasting inefficiencies, mindless busywork, and bad habits.